Skip to main content

 Featured image for: Price Home to Sell DFW: Expert Tips Save Thousands

-Quick Answer: To price your DFW home right, look at comparable sales within half a mile from the last 90 days, adjust for current market conditions, and factor in neighborhood-specific details like school districts and proximity to major employers.
+Quick Answer: To price your DFW home right, look at comparable sales within about half a mile from the last 90 days, adjust for current market conditions, and factor in neighborhood specifics like school districts and proximity to major employers.

-Here’s a number that should get your attention: homes priced correctly in their first week on the market sell 23% faster and for 6% more money in Dallas-Fort Worth.
-That’s not a theory—that’s what I’ve watched happen across 100+ transactions over my 28 years as a DFW REALTOR.
-And it’s true regardless of the neighborhood.
+Here’s something that should get your attention: homes priced right in their first week on the market sell faster and for more money in Dallas-Fort Worth.
+That’s not a theory, it’s what I’ve watched happen across a lot of transactions over the years, and it holds regardless of neighborhood.

-And the reverse is just as true.
-Overprice by even 5%, and your home becomes invisible to the exact buyers who should be fighting over it.
+The reverse is just as true.
+Overprice by even a little and your home goes invisible to the exact buyers who should be fighting over it.
 Their agents filter you out.
-The algorithm buries you.
-And three weeks later, you’re doing a price reduction that screams desperation to every buyer watching your listing.
+The search algorithm buries you.
+And three weeks later you’re doing a price reduction that reads as desperation to every buyer watching your listing.

 Pricing isn’t just about picking a number.
-It’s about creating momentum—the kind that attracts serious buyers, fills your showing schedule, and generates the competition that pushes your final sale price above asking.
+It’s about creating momentum, the kind that attracts serious buyers, fills your showing schedule, and generates the competition that pushes your final price above asking.
 You get one shot to nail it, and I want to help you get it right.

 What Are the Most Important Factors When Pricing Your DFW Home?

 Location.
-It always comes back to location, and in a market as big and varied as DFW, location means something very specific—and it’s not just about zip codes.
-A home inside Plano ISD’s boundaries is a fundamentally different product than the same floor plan outside those boundaries.
-Same walls, same roof—totally different value.
-That’s just how it works in DFW.
+It always comes back to location, and in a market as big and varied as DFW, location means something very specific, and it’s not just zip codes.
+A home inside Plano ISD’s boundaries is a fundamentally different product than the same floor plan outside them.
+Same walls, same roof, totally different value.
+That’s just how it works here.

 Proximity to major employers matters more than most sellers realize.
-Homes near Legacy West in Plano or downtown Dallas carry pricing premiums of 8-15%.
-And if your property is walking distance from a DART station or sits along the DNT Toll Road corridor, you’re looking at faster sales and higher prices compared to homes that require longer commutes.
+Homes near Legacy West in Plano or downtown Dallas carry real pricing premiums.
+And if your property is walking distance from a DART station or sits along the DNT Toll Road corridor, you’re looking at faster sales and higher prices than homes that require longer commutes.

 School district boundaries create hard pricing tiers across the metroplex.
-Properties in Highland Park ISD, Carroll ISD, and Plano ISD hold their value better—even during market corrections—than comparable homes in weaker districts.
-I recently helped a family in Southlake sell for $47,000 above asking, and Carroll ISD’s reputation plus the proximity to Southlake Town Square were the main reasons buyers were willing to go that high.
+Properties in Highland Park ISD, Carroll ISD, and Plano ISD hold value better, even during corrections, than comparable homes in weaker districts.
+I recently helped a family in Southlake sell for $47,000 above asking, and Carroll ISD’s reputation plus the walk to Southlake Town Square were the main reasons buyers were willing to go that high.

 How Much Should You Adjust Your Price Based on Current DFW Market Conditions?

-This market moves fast, and your pricing has to reflect what’s happening now—not what happened six months ago.
-In a balanced market, pricing within 2-3% of comparable sales usually works.
+This market moves fast, and your pricing has to reflect what’s happening now, not six months ago.
+In a balanced market, pricing within a couple percent of comparable sales usually works.
 But when things shift, you need to shift with them.

-I’ve been through every kind of market since ‘97—booms, busts, and everything in between.
-And here’s what I’ve learned about buyer psychology: it changes dramatically based on inventory.
+I’ve been through every kind of market since ‘97: booms, busts, and everything between.
+Here’s what I’ve learned about buyer psychology: it changes dramatically with inventory.
 When months of supply drop below two, you can price more aggressively and expect bidding wars.
-When inventory climbs above four months, conservative pricing becomes essential or you’ll be sitting there wondering why nobody’s scheduling showings.
+When supply climbs past four months, conservative pricing becomes essential or you’ll sit there wondering why nobody’s scheduling showings.

 Interest rates are the other big variable.
-Every 1% increase in mortgage rates knocks about 10% off a buyer’s purchasing power.
-That means if rates jump from 6% to 7%, the pool of people who can afford your home just got significantly smaller.
-Your pricing strategy can’t ignore what buyers actually qualify for—it’s not about what you wish your home was worth.
-You’ve got to price for the buyers who are actually out there.
+When mortgage rates jump, they take a real bite out of what buyers can afford, and even a modest move shrinks the pool of people who qualify for your home.
+Your pricing can’t ignore what buyers actually qualify for, it’s not about what you wish your home was worth.
+Price for the buyers who are actually out there.

 When Is the Best Time to Price Strategically for Quick Sales in DFW?